top of page

 • Losing muscle mass

-A simple formula that works well for most people over 50:
+A straightforward formula that works well for most people over 50 is:

 Lift weights + walk daily + eat protein + sleep deeply + recover consistently.